 It’s an invitation to just sit at the piano and enjoy playing without any hard thinking involved.
 After all, any time spent on the piano bench is a good thing.

-I used to be concerned that I would lose my teen students if I pushed them too hard, or if I gave them music that was challenging and required a lot of work… or if I insisted on something being perfected to performance standards.
+I used to be concerned that I would lose my teen students if I pushed them too hard, or if I gave them music to sight read that was challenging and required a lot of work… or if I insisted on something being perfected to performance standards.

 I was worried that, being teenagers, they wouldn’t want to do any of these things and would quit.